 Introduction To Other Family Members And Pets

 After your new kitty has become familiarized with its room, has a clean bill of health and has been eating, drinking and using the litter box with regularity, you and your kitten are ready to explore the rest of the house, including the other occupants.
 Keeping small children and larger pets at bay while your kitten explores this new unchartered portion of the house will make the process less anxious for your new arrival.
 However, socialization is a vital part of a young kitten’s experience and growth, which means that experiencing your family members and other pets is a healthy part of establishing your new kitten as a part of your family and household.
 Optimally, 10-12 weeks is the sweet spot for beginning a full-scale assimilation into your home and family, including generous amounts of human contact and handling.
 This will serve to best adapt your kitten to home life.
 If you have any larger pets, be mindful of their interaction with the kitten, and it would be wise to purchase a safe haven, like Automated Pet Care’s Feed-Safe, which creates a private and safe space for your kitten to enjoy food and water.
-Also, you may want to consider starting your kitten with a self-cleaning litter box, so that the kitten acclimates to using this type of litter box early on.
+Also, you may want to consider starting your kitten with an automatic litter box, like Litter Robot, so that the kitten acclimates to using this type of litter box early on.

 Finally, enjoy the wonder and pleasure of bringing something so sweet and precious into your home.
 There are few more truly beautiful experiences in all of life, so relish this one.